Traitor (Daisley novel)

-Traitor is a 2007 novel by New Zealand author Stephen Daisley.
+Traitor is a 2010 novel written by New Zealand author Stephen Daisley.
 It won the Prime Minister's Literary Award in Australia in 2011 for Best Fiction.

 Plot summary

 Young New Zealand soldier David Monroe is fighting at Gallipoli in World War I when he meets a Turkish doctor, Mohammad.
 As they tend to a wounded soldier a bomb bursts nearby and both are sent to an army hospital on the island of Lemnos.
 The novel explores the growing friendship between the two men, and two cultures, as they recover from their wounds.